 Opening a business bank account is important to separate business funds from personal funds.
 It makes accounting simpler and can also help protect your personal assets in case of business liability.

-You’ll need an EIN to open the business bank account.
-We recommend using Mercury.
-Mercury supports non-US residents with or without a US SSN.
+As mentioned earlier, you’ll need an EIN to open any business bank account.
+We recommend using Mercury as it supports non-US residents with or without a US SSN.
 They give you an FDIC-insured bank account set up easily online.
-You can also open a US PayPal account.

-7. File Your Reports
+7. Maintain Compliance and File Reports

 What Are Your Tax Responsibilities?